-In case of any severe damage of the test kit or components, DRG® has to be informed in writing, the latest one week after receiving the kit.
+In case of any severe damage to the test kit or components, DRG has to be informed in writing, at the latest, one week after receiving the kit.
 Severely damaged single components should not be used for a test run.
 They have to be stored until a final solution has been found.
 After this, they should be disposed according to the official regulations.